Department-70/XAI_CODS/README.md

 The input image is of size CxHxW (Channel by Height by Width).

-The Feature Extractor (ResNet50) is used to extract the unique features of the image and place them into the feature map.
+The Feature Extractor (ResNet50) is used to extract the unique features of the image and place them into the feature map (see example[^4] below).

 ![](Schematic-and-operations-of-a-ResNet-50-A-Feature-maps-obtained-at-different-layers.png)